 And if it did rank, I bet it would have a high bounce rate.

-The update in March was bigger than many realise and it’s an amazing growth opportunity if you approach it in the right way as so many sites are sleep walking into a decline.
+The updates in 2018-2019 were bigger than many realise and it’s an amazing growth opportunity if you approach it in the right way as so many sites are sleep walking into a decline.

 Here’s what to do about it;

 - Audit the pages on your site and either update or delete low performing (low traffic/high bounce) and/or low value content (little to no content).
-If you have huge swathes of content within a particular subdirectory/section of your site then you may see that whole category suffer.
+Remove this – you’re not losing anything valuable anyway!

-- Update your valuable content regularly (Pro-tip – add a ‘last-updated’ time stamp to your content to trigger a freshness boost).
+- Update your valuable content regularly to stay current and fresh (Pro-tip – add a ‘last-updated’ time stamp to your content to trigger a freshness boost).

 - Address UX – how easy is the site to use?
 Does it work on mobile?
 How quick is it?
 Get some independent feedback and focus on making the site intuitive and easy to navigate.